Skip to content

 How they work: Receive your router’s signal and rebroadcast it.

-The speed problem: Extenders use the same radio to receive AND transmit.
+The speed problem: Most extenders use the same radio to receive AND transmit.
 While they’re sending to your device, they can’t receive from the router.
 Result: your speed drops by 50% or more.

 How they work: Multiple units form a single, intelligent network.

-The speed advantage: Good mesh systems use dedicated channels to talk to each other (called “backhaul”), so your devices get full speed.
+The speed advantage: Good mesh systems use a dedicated channel for the units to talk to each other (or, even better, a wired link), so your devices get the full speed of the channel they’re using.

 I rarely recommend extenders anymore.
 They’re cheap, but they create more problems than they solve.
 A $50 extender giving you half-speed, unreliable WiFi in your bedroom isn’t actually solving your problem.
 You’ll end up buying a mesh system anyway.